 - stream that flows from source to mouth throughout the year.

 - PERFECTED WATER RIGHT

-- a fully developed water right that has been certificated the State Engineer,
+- a fully developed water right that has been certificated by the State Engineer,

-decreed by a court of law, or has been legislatively as such; is considered
+decreed by a court of law, or has been legislated as such; is considered

 - PERFORATION OF WELLS

 - holes in the casing of wells that allow water to flow into the well.

 - an application to the State Engineer where a water right holder seeks to

 permanently change the point of diversion, place of use, period of use, or

 - rate that water passes through soil or other materials in a specified direction.